ajaygunalan/ajaygunalan.github.io/_includes/main.md

 * Why should you hire me?

-  I want to prove my-self by contributing towards work, produce tangible result pushing the boundries of robotics.
+  I want to prove my-self by contributing towards work, producing tangible result pushing the boundries of robotics.
 Secondly, if you want a person who is dedicated to the entire system rather than a single discipline.

 If you have further questions or if you want to hire me, please feel free to [:email:](mailto:ajayg@keemail.me) me.